the-alchemist88/Cpp_helper_codes/conversion_ctor&UDC.md

 ## Conversion constructor

-It is such a constructor that can implicitly convert a non-class expression into an object of class type.
-Simply, they are ctors with parameters.
+It is such a constructor that can implicitly convert an expression of non-class type into an object of class type.
+Simply, they are ctors with parameters(not only one-paramater ctor).

-In order to understand what the compiler is doing in the background, the following code may help:
+In order to understand what the compiler is doing in the background, the following example may help:
 ```cpp
 class Myclass
 {